 Management Approach

-A range of policies are in place that outline the expected standards of behaviour and create the basis for an inclusive and diverse workforce, including a Code of Conduct, flexible working principles, Inclusion & Diversity Policy, and a range of employee support networks: Whistleblower policy, EAP and Workplace Contact Officers.
+We focus on attracting and retaining talent, monitoring and providing skills development for the future, and providing a dynamic workplace with a culture of inclusion, transparency and listening.
+Our policies outline the expected standards of behaviour, creating the basis for an inclusive and diverse workforce.
+This includes the Code of Conduct, flexible working principles, Inclusion and Diversity Policy, and a range of employee support networks including Whistleblower Policy, EAP, Manager Assistance Program (MAP) and Workplace Contact Officers.

-As of 30 June 2023, Evolution employed 2,729 Permanent, Fixed Term and Casual employees, compared to 2,689 at end FY22.
-83% of employees chose to stay with Evolution which is a strong result in a competitive market.
+As of 30 June 2024, we employed 3,101 Permanent, Fixed Term and Casual employees, compared to 2,729 at 30 June 2023.
+The increase in workforce numbers is largely attributable to the acquisition of Northparkes in December 2023.
+87% of our employees chose to stay with Evolution in FY24 which is a ~4% improvement since FY23, and a strong result in a competitive labour market.

 Gender Mix Participation

-Female representation in the workforce in FY23 was 18.4% (FY22: 19%) compared to the Australian industry average of 22% due to higher attrition rate of women versus men.
-The number of females in Senior Leadership positions increased to 14.3% in FY23 (FY22: 10%).
-Approximately 28% of the Graduate Development Program hires in the 2023 intake were females.
+Female representation in our workforce in FY24 was 19% (FY23: 18%) compared to the Australian industry average of 22%.
+The number of females in senior leadership positions increased significantly to 22% in FY24 (FY23: 14%).
+Approximately 25% of the Graduate Development Program hires in the 2024 intake were females (FY23: 28%).

 Indigenous Participation

-The focus remains on growing a pipeline of Indigenous candidates, and proactively identifying experienced external talent with the skillsets needed by the organisation.
-Indigenous people make up 6% of the Evolution workforce.
+The focus remains on growing a pipeline of Indigenous candidates, including to leadership, and proactively identifying experienced external talent with the skillsets needed by the organisation.
+In FY24, Indigenous people comprised ~7% of the Evolution workforce, a slight improvement since FY23.

 Paul Eagle, VP People and Culture